Dasharo/docs/docs/guides/capsule-update.md

     Don't reboot or power off the device until the process is completed!

 After either a successful or failed update, the machine should reboot automatically.
-After that if everything succeeded you should have an updated firmware with migrated data from the previous version.
+After that, if everything succeeded, you should have an updated firmware with data migrated from the previous version.

 !!! note